Jessie R. Fauset: Life and work

 She continued her education at Cornell University in upstate New York, graduating in 1905 with a degree in classical languages.
 During her time at Cornell University in 1903 through part of 1904, Fauset lived at Sage College.
 She would win Phi Beta Kappa honors.
-For many years she was considered to be the first black woman accepted to the Phi Beta Kappa Society, but later research revealed this was actually Mary Annette Anderson.
+For many years she was considered to be the first black woman accepted to Phi Beta Kappa society, but later research revealed this was actually Mary Annette Anderson.
 Fauset later received her master's degree in French from the University of Pennsylvania (1919).

 Following college, Fauset became a teacher at Dunbar High School (then named as M Street High School), the academic high school for black students in Washington, DC, which had a segregated public school system.
 She taught French and Latin, and went to Paris for the summers to study at la Sorbonne.

-In 1919 Fauset left teaching to become the literary editor for The Crisis, founded by W. E. B. Du Bois of the NAACP.
+In 1919, Fauset left teaching to become the literary editor for The Crisis, founded by W. E. B. Du Bois of the NAACP.
 She served in that position until 1926.
 Fauset became a member of the NAACP and represented them in the Pan African Congress in 1921.
 After her Congress speech, the Delta Sigma Theta sorority made her an honorary member.

 In 1926, Fauset left The Crisis and returned to teaching, this time at DeWitt Clinton High School in New York City, where she may have taught a young James Baldwin.
 She taught in New York City public schools until 1944.